-banks' on- and off-balance sheet items, as shown in Eq.
+Following Luo et al. (2020) and Jin, Wang, and Wang (2022), we use the changes in the NSFR before and after the implementation of liquidity regulation to measure banks' liquidity pressure,8 with larger changes indicating greater pressure.
+The NSFR is the ratio of ASF to RSF, and it measures the banks' medium and long-term liquidity.
+ASF and RSF are conversion values of commercial banks' onand off-balance sheet items, as shown in Eq.
 (10).
 To classify the items, we first construct a stylized balance sheet of Chinese commercial banks following Vazquez and Federico (2015).
 Then we identify the specific items necessary for the ASF and RSF calculation in line with the China Banking Database (CBD).
-Moreover, we primarily assign the weights using two official documents (i.e., Basel III: the net stable funding ratio and Rules on Liquidity Risk Management of Commercial Banks (Yinbaojianhuiling [2018] No. 3)) as benchmarks while also referring to Gobat et al. (2014) and DeYoung and Jang (2016).
-See Appendix A3 for the detailed calculation approach.
+Moreover, we primarily assign the weights using two official documents (i.e., Basel III: the net stable funding ratio and Rules on Liquidity Risk Management of Commercial Banks (Yinbaojianhuiling [2018] No. 3)) as benchmarks while also referring to DeYoung and Jang (2016) and Gobat et al. (2014).9 See Appendix A3 for the detailed calculation approach.

-$$NSFR = \frac{ASF}{RSF} = \frac{\sum{i} w{i} L{i}}{\sum{i} w{j} A{j}},$$ (10)
+$$NSFR = \frac{ASF}{RSF} = \frac{\sum{i} w{i} L{i}}{\sum{j} w{j} A{j}},$$ (10)

-where $L_i$ , $A_j$ , $w_i$ , and $w_j$ represent liability and equity items, asset and off-balance sheet items, and the given weight of corresponding items, respectively.
+where L_i , A_j , w_i , and w_j represent liability and equity items, asset and off-balance sheet items, and the given weight of corresponding items, respectively.

-5.1.3 Control variables
+5.1.3.
+Control variables

-We isolate the liquidity regulation effects on bank carbon bias by controlling for bank-specific, time-varying characteristics in profitability and safety.
+We isolate the liquidity regulation effects on banks' carbon bias by controlling for bank-specific, time-varying characteristics in profitability and safety.
 Following Sharma and Chauhan (2023), we include the return on assets (ROA) and the ratio of noninterest income to total income (NII) to control for profitability, with these items representing banks' earning capacities and business models, respectively.
 Following Naceur et al. (2018) and Roberts et al. (2023), we include the capital adequacy ratio (CAR) and the ratio of nonperforming loans to total loans (NPL) as key measures for safety, with these items capturing banks' solvency and credit risks, respectively.
-Furthermore, we include the bank size (BS) to account for the inherent differences in lending behavior between large and small banks, following Banerjee et al. (2018) and Ananou et al. (2021).
-We lag all control variables one period to avoid simultaneity.
+Furthermore, we include the bank size (BS) to account for the inherent differences in lending behavior between large and small banks, following Ananou et al. (2021) and Banerjee and Mio (2018).
+We lag all control variables one period to avoid